On this page

 -

-Modern EDI platforms (like OrderEase) take a different approach.
+Modern EDI platforms take a different approach.
 They sync to QuickBooks, automate EDI compliance, and unify EDI with every other order channel.

 On top of the EDI platform fees, developers can add tens of thousands to your QuickBooks EDI project, especially as customizations increase.